rust-lang/book/src/ch03-01-variables-and-mutability.md

 variable`, because we tried to assign a second value to the immutable `x` variable.

-It's important that we get compile-time errors when we attempt to change a value that we previously said was immutable because this very situation can lead to bugs.
-If one part of our code operates on an assumption that a value will never change, and another part of our code changes that value, it's possible that the first part of the code won't do what it was designed to do.
+It’s important that we get compile-time errors when we attempt to change a value that we previously said was immutable because this very situation can lead to bugs.
+If one part of our code operates on an assumption that a value will never change, and another part of our code changes that value, it’s possible that the first part of the code won’t do what it was designed to do.
 This cause of bugs can be difficult to track down after the fact, especially when the second piece of code only changes the value *sometimes*.

-In Rust, we can trust that a value we say won't change really won't change, because the compiler is enforcing that guarantee for us.
-When reading and writing code, we don't have to keep track in our head how and where a value might change.
+In Rust, we can trust that a value we say won’t change really won’t change, because the compiler is enforcing that guarantee for us.
+When reading and writing code, we don’t have to keep track in our head how and where a value might change.
 This can make code easier to reason about.

 Mutability can be really useful, though!
 Variables are immutable only by